hcfp/throw-dart-at-map/README.md

     - This provides a list of nearby cities and towns with a population of 50,000 or more within 100KM.
 It is possible for none to be found.
     - If nearby major locations are found, the closest and most populous is used.
 - The processed data from the two API calls is then combined into a single JSON object and returned to the client.

+## TODO
+- Add markers on the found major locations.
+- If we have the user's location, add the distance from the user to random location.
+- Make it look nice.